-The interior of the 33 floors of De Rotterdam is a ‘vertical city’.
-Which connects ‘urban junctions’.
-For meeting and interaction.
-A welcome area in the middle of the building form the ‘city centre’.
-‘Neighborhoods’ form the generic parts of the work environment.
-And the more special meeting spots form the ‘city squares’ and ‘parks’.
-The interior of the Rotterdam municipal offices was realised in a very short time frame: from sketch to completion in just 2.5 years.
-This was possible through the open dialogue and a mutual trust in the process.
+GROUP A is responsible for the design of the interior for the 33 floors in De Rotterdam.
+The interior reflects a ‘vertical city’, connecting ‘urban hubs’ for meeting and interaction.
+For example, a ‘city centre’ is located in the middle of the building, on the 22nd floor.
+The generic workplaces form the ‘neighbourhoods’.
+And the special meeting places are the city’s ‘squares’ and ‘parks’.
+The interior of Rotterdam’s municipal office was created in a short time frame, from design to completion in 2.5 years.
+This was possible thanks to an open dialogue with the client and confidence in the process.

 For the integrated interior design, GROUP A has cooperated with Studio Makkink & Bey.
 The two design approaches created a layered effect and has strengthen the theme ‘vertical city’.
 Resulting in a surprising unique interior for its municipal offices.